jasonwong-lab/TMB/README.md

 ## My data module

 VCF (variant call format) format is accepted for the input mutation data.
 For the input panel region data, BED (Browser Extensible Data) format is accepted and should at least include three columns: chromosome, start position and end position.
 The coordinate is 0-based.
-After uploading required files, the correlation of panel mutation and whole exome TMB based on TCGA data is provided and the adjusted TMB is reported.
+After uploading required files, the correlation of TMB from Panel A (from) and Panel B (to) is provided and the adjusted TMB is reported.

 ## Availability